 Amendments to Poor Hosta Soil

-When adding organic materials for the sake of providing nutrients to the plant, remember that they should be well broken down and decomposed.
+When adding organic materials for the sake of providing nutrients to the plant, remember that they need to be well composed.
 Large particles will remain in the soil and provide other benefits, such as bark that aids drainage and retains moisture.

-However, they won’t provide any nutrients for your hostas until they decompose, which in some cases may take years to occur.
+However, they won’t provide any nutrients for your hostas until they decompose, which sometimes may take years to occur.

 If you prefer not to amend your soil, consider growing hostas in containers or creating a raised garden bed for your new plants.
 Sometimes, starting from scratch is the easiest way to create the best soil conditions for hostas.